directus/directus/docs/cloud/projects.md

   Nodes.
 - **API Requests**\
   Number of API requests.
 This provides basic insight into traffic cycles, including overall volatility.
-If there are huge peaks in traffic, it might be preferable to configure more Standby Nodes than Active Nodes.
+If there are huge spikes in traffic, it may be wise to configure more Standby Nodes.
 - **API Bandwidth**\
   The read/write bandwidth.
 If bandwidth is high, it may be beneficial to vertically-scale with Performance Tier or Enterprise
   Nodes in order to better handle the larger volume of data.